viclbrc/BUT_Info/README.md

-# Tous mes projets des 3 années de BUT Informatique
+# Tous les projets des 3 années de BUT Informatique

 ## BUT 1